 You will often hear the terms "lossy" and "lossless" compression.
 A lossless compression algorithm discards no information.
 It looks for more efficient ways to represent an image, while making no compromises in accuracy.
 In contrast, lossy algorithms accept some degradation in the image in order to achieve smaller file size.

 A lossless algorithm might, for example, look for a recurring pattern in the file, and replace each occurrence with a short abbreviation, thereby cutting the file size.
-In contrast, a lossy algorithm might store color information at a lower resolution than the image itself, since the eye is not so sensitive to changes in color of a small distance.
+In contrast, a lossy algorithm might store color information at a lower resolution than the image itself, since the eye is not so sensitive to changes in color over a small distance.

 Images start with differing numbers of colors in them.
 The simplest images may contain only two colors, such as black and white, and will need only 1 bit to represent each pixel.
 Many early PC video cards would support only 16 fixed colors.
 Later cards would display 256 simultaneously, any of which could be chosen from a pool of 224, or 16 million colors.
 Current cards devote 24 bits to each pixel, and are therefore capable of displaying 224, or 16 million colors without restriction.
 A few display even more.
 Since the eye has trouble distinguishing between similar colors, 24 bit or 16 million colors is sometimes called TrueColor.
 Better modern cameras can capture even more colors.

 TIFF is, in principle, a very flexible format that can be lossless or lossy.
 The details of the image storage algorithm are included as part of the file.
 In practice, TIFF is used almost exclusively as a lossless image storage format that uses no compression at all.
 Most graphics programs that use TIFF do not compression.
 Consequently, file sizes are quite big.
 (Sometimes a lossless compression algorithm called LZW is used, but it is not universally supported.)